ractodev/MovieFinder/README.md

       - **main.js**: handles the logout func.
     - Directory views
       - Adds all the necessary views and their corresponding functions
-      - Files: detailsView.js, historyView.js, searchView.js, watchlistView.js
+      - Files: informationView.js, historyView.js, searchView.js, watchlistView.js, notifyView.js
       - **promiseNoData.js**: handles logic for promises, data  and error
-    - **apiconfig.js**: configs the API
     - **app.js**: our main js file that handles all presenters.
     - **dataModel.js**: handles data: titles, watchlist, currentTitle, observers and histoyList.
     - **tmdbSOurce.js**: handles the movie database api calls with different param.
     - Directory vuejs
       -  Adds all the necessary presenter and their corresponding views
     - style.cc -> handles all css related code

-**Known issues/problems:**
-- The "cancel"-button in details view doesn't do anything at the moment.
-- The "edit"-button in sidebar and history doesn't do anything at the moment.
-- The options in sidebar and history view doesn't do anything at the moment.